 A Bit of My Background

-My journey to becoming an infectious disease virologist has been one of resilience and purpose.
-I was raised by a single mother, and my education was supported by World Vision an opportunity I have honored with relentless dedication.
-I earned a Bachelor’s degree in Medical Microbiology from the University of Nairobi and then spent five years on the front lines of public health with the Kenyan Ministry of Health and the Kenya Institute of Primate Research.
+I was raised in a family that lived with the daily reality of poverty.
+My mother’s small vegetable stall supported our schooling, and with that fragile income she taught us resilience, dignity, and the value of education.
+With that foundation, I earned a Bachelor’s degree in Medical Microbiology from the University of Nairobi and then spent five years on the front lines of public health with the Kenyan Ministry of Health and the Kenya Institute of Primate Research.
 There, I coordinated national disease impact assessments and worked to improve diagnostics for vector-borne diseases in high-risk areas, including urban slums and western Kenya.
 My work earned me a scholarship to pursue an MSc in One Health Emerging Infectious and Emergency Research Ethics at the University of Nairobi, where I graduated with Distinction.
 I have consistently proven my ability to excel in demanding environments and to turn knowledge into action.

 Personal Notes